 The harmony comes when everything in your home has a logical and easy-to-access place.
 From there, daily or weekly tidying up is simple, and cleaning is much easier.

-Is this Minimalism?
+Is this minimalism?

-No. “The act of discarding things on its own will never bring joy to your life.
+Marie Kondo says no. I say, only if you are.
+“The act of discarding things on its own will never bring joy to your life.
 Discarding is not the point; what matters is keeping those things that bring you joy.
 If you have nothing left but an empty house, I don’t think you’ll be happy living there.
 Our goal in tidying should be to create a living environment filled with the things we love.”

 Why We Sort